XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-2.md

 - Investigated whether drawing can facilitate learning-by-teaching;
 - Investigated whether instructor-provided cues and student-generated cues can facilitate learning-by-teaching.

-My responsibility included: Reviewed relevant literature; designed experiments; collected behavioral, eye-tracking, physiological, and fNIRS data; reviewed and edited manuscripts
+I contributed to this large project, being involved in literature review, experimental design, data collection (behavioral, eye-tracking, physiological, and fNIRS), and writing (reviewing and editing).

 Outputs: